Profinite rigidity witnessed by Dehn fillings of cusped hyperbolic 3-manifolds: Knot and link complements

 Let $L'$ denote the link consisting of the core curves of the Dehn-filled solid tori in $N_{(\pisi_i(c_i))}=S^3$.
 Then $N\cong \cpl{L'}$ is a link complement, where $L'$ has $n$ components, and $L'$ is hyperbolic since $N\cong \cpl{L'}$ is finite-volume hyperbolic. \end{proof}

-\begin{remark} In particular, when $L$ has exactly one component, i.e. $L$ is a knot, we derive that any compact orientable 3-manifold profinitely isomorphic to a hyperbolic knot complement is also a hyperbolic knot complement. \end{remark}
+\begin{remark} In particular, when $L$ has exactly one component, ie $L$ is a knot, we derive that any compact orientable 3-manifold profinitely isomorphic to a hyperbolic knot complement is also a hyperbolic knot complement. \end{remark}

 The same procedure also holds for a link complement which is a mixed manifold, whose boundary components belong to hyperbolic pieces.
-For brevity of notion, we only describe this statement for {\HSKs}.
+For brevity of notation, we only describe this statement for {\HSKs}.

 \begin{theorem} Let $K\subseteq S^3$ be a {\HSK}.
 Denote $M=\cpl{K}$, and suppose $N$ is a compact orientable 3-manifold such that $\widehat{\pi_1M}\cong \widehat{\pi_1N}$.
 Then, $N$ is also homeomorphic to a knot complement $\cpl{K'}$, where $K'$ is also a {\HSK}. \end{theorem} \begin{proof} By assumption, $M$ is a mixed 3-manifold with exactly one boundary component, which belongs to a hyperbolic piece.
-Since $\widehat{\pi_1M}\cong \widehat{\pi_1N}$, \autoref{THM: Mixed Peripheral regular} (\ref{3.3-1}) implies that $N$ is also a mixed 3-manifold.
+Since $\widehat{\pi_1M}\cong \widehat{\pi_1N}$, \autoref{THM: Mixed Peripheral regular}~\ref{3.3-1} implies that $N$ is also a mixed 3-manifold.
 According to \autoref{PROP: Mixed Dehn filling}, there exists a boundary component $\partial_0N$ of $N$ belonging to a hyperbolic piece, and an isomorphism $\psi:\pi_1\partial M\to \pi_1\partial_0N$ such that $\widehat{\pi_1M_{c}}\cong \widehat{\pi_1N_{\pisi(c)}}$ for all $c\in \slope(\partial M)$.